rileyshahar/aga/docs/advanced.md

 The `case` exposes `args` arguments and `kwargs` variables which are passed from `test_case` decorator.
 For example, `test_case(3, 4, z = 10)` will create a case with `args = (3, 4)` and `kwargs = {"z": 10}`.
 All the `aga_*` kwargs will be strip away in the building process.

-The `case` also exposes `description` variable which is the description of the test case.
-It's the same as setting `aga_description` but this means you can set it dynamically during the testing.
-When overriding the test case, you can set `description` to change to detailed description.
+The `case` also exposes `name` and `description` variables which are the name of the test case and the description of the test case.
+Changing those variables is equivalent to changing `aga_name` and `aga_description` but this means you can set it dynamically during the testing.